xc2450/TransformerLM/README.md

 # TransformerLM

 This project includes
-* Implementation of a micro causal language model with modern architectural optimization, including RoPE with YaRN scaling, GQA, RMSNorm, and Pre-norm attention block.
+* Implementation of a micro causal language model with modern architectural optimization, including RoPE with YaRN scaling, GQA, RMSNorm, and pre-norm attention block.
 * Ablation studies on hyperparameters and architecture.

 # Architecture